ximpledev/webpack-test/README.md

   new ExtractTextPlugin ({
     filename: '[name].bundle.css',
     allChunks: true,
-    //disable: !isProduction
+    //disable: !inProductionMode
   })
 ]

-we can use extract-text-plugin only in production mode as well by disable: !isProduction but I want to extract text whether in production or development mode so I comment it out.
+we can use extract-text-plugin only in production mode as well by disable: !inProductionMode but I want to extract text whether in production or development mode so I comment it out.